smitelli/cosmodoc/src/content/topics/hint-sheet/index.md

     2x="on-disk-sheet-1368x.png"
     3x="on-disk-sheet-2052x.png" >}}

 The executable was created by a program called "TXT2COM Conversion utility" version 2.06 by Keith P. Graham.
-He shared an interesting anecdote about this particular utility on a [Hacker News thread](https://news.ycombinator.com/item?id=12949114) in 2016.
+He shared an interesting anecdote about this particular utility on a Hacker News thread[^hackernews]  in 2016.

 The Apogee copyright message embedded with the document reads: